yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 ## Use scenarii

+To Do: programatic access for tester in fully hosted scenarii??
+--> AWS IAM role and associated acces keys for DynamoDB ???

-### Test the fully hosted microservice
+### Test fully hosted microservice
 - Go to provided endpoint
 - Security, access restriction: TBD
 - Upload unit file
+- **Upload batch not supported**
-- Generate onto
+- Generate ontology

 _OR_

 ### Deploy your own cloud hosted microservice
 - Follow [Deploy](#deploy) section
-- same steps as for fully hosted microservice
+- with your endpoint, same steps as for fully hosted microservice
 - Launch API from your machine to perform batch imports

 _OR_

 ### Test your own microservice on localhost
 - launch local API instance (with either local or remote DynamoDB)
-- same steps as for fully hosted microservice
+- with your endpoint, same steps as for fully hosted microservice
 - Perform batch imports (for instance, batch size = increasing multiples of 10)